kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

       is unschedulable with preemption in currently considered domain D.

    1. For the [Topology-Aware Scheduling] "checking whether preemptor becomes schedulable" yields a list of potential placements.
-For the alpha support of TAS, we will only assume the best placement.
-With the progression of TAS to Beta, we might change the algorithm to consider multiple placements.
+For the alpha support of TAS, we will only assume the best placement (based on TAS Placement Scoring plugins).
+With the progression of TAS to Beta, we might change the algorithm to consider top N placements and adjust their scores based on the amount of preemption victims each placement yields, and only after that selecting the best one.
-      We can also see a future where if the algorithm is performant enough, even for the non TAS case, we will generate multiple potential placements and consider them.
+      We can also see a future where if the algorithm is performant enough, even for the non TAS case, we will generate multiple potential placements and consider them, to select a placement that yields the lowest amount of disruptions.

    1. For each placement computed above run the following points: